-The Section of Pediatric Radiology at the University of Michigan has much to offer to the prospective fellow.
-There are approximately 90,000 pediatric imaging examinations performed per year in the University of Michigan Health System.
-The Section of Pediatric Radiology is a component of the University of Michigan Department of Radiology, one of the country’s premier academic radiology departments and radiology residency training programs.
+The Section of Pediatric Radiology at the University of Michigan has much to offer to prospective pediatric radiology fellows.
+There are approximately 90,000 pediatric imaging examinations performed per year at the Michigan Medicine.
+The Section of Pediatric Radiology is part of the Department of Radiology, one of the country’s premier academic radiology departments and radiology residency training programs.
 C.S.
-Mott Children’s Hospital was ranked as the 13th best pediatric hospital in the U. S. by Child Magazine in their 2007 survey.
+Mott Children’s Hospital was ranked #1 in Michigan by the latest U. S. News and World Report.

 The city of Ann Arbor is a wonderful place to live, often being ranked by various publications as one of the better cities its size to live in or raise a family.
 The city boasts an incredible variety of outdoor, social and cultural activities, and the public schools are highly regarded.
-For more information about Ann Arbor and the Health System environment, see Life at Michigan.
+For more information about Ann Arbor and the Health System environment, please visit Life at Michigan.